qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 The [core-authorization](https://github.com/qlik-oss/core-authorization) repository contains running code examples on how to enable ABAC and how to provide rules to Qlik Associative Engine.

-## Qlik Associative Engine Rules Language
+## Rules Language

 The following sections provide a more in-depth documentation of the rules language in Qlik Associative Engine - its syntax and semantics.

-Rules are built upon three central entities:
+Rules are built upon three concepts:

 * **User** - The _subject_ that shall be granted or denied access.
-* **Resource** - The _object_ in the engine to which actions are granted or denied.
+* **Resource** - The _object_ to which actions are granted or denied.
-* **Action** - The operation a user wants to perform resources in the engine.
+* **Action** - The operation a user wants to perform on a resource.

-All these entities can be expressed and used in the rules language.
+All of these can be expressed and used in the rules language.

 ### Expressions

 Rules, in which the entities above are used, are written as Boolean expressions, evaluating to `true` or `false`.
-Expressions are based _logical_ operators and _comparison_ operators.
+Expressions are based _logical_ and _comparison_ operators.

 The logical operators are: